microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 ## Creating animated content with Lottie

-1. Download the Lottie file for the icon you are looking to add to your application.
-2. Run the Lottie file through LottieGen.
-The LottieGen will output the file that you will add to your project that will include the markers needed for animated icon to map the correct state transitions to the correct animation segments.
+You will need to download the Lottie file for the icon you are looking to add and follow the steps in [this]((https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/lottie-scenarios/getting_started_codegen)) tutorial to run that file through LottieGen.
+The output of LottieGen will produce the file needed for AnimatedIcon.
+This output will include the markers needed for animated icon to map the correct state transitions to the correct animation segments.
 It will also contain the themable color properties you can set in code.
-3. Take the output file from LottieGen and place it in your project.

 ## Design Requirements

-Designers will need to add markers named like the following to all Lottie files that will be used with AnimatedIcon.
+Designers will need to add markers named like the following to all Lottie files that will be used with controls that support AnimatedIcon.
+The controls that currently support AnimatedIcon are listed below.

 The marker names should reflect the visual state the animation is going from to the visual state the animation is going to.
-For example, the bare minimum of the markers that are needed for icons being used in a Button are:
+For example, the bare minimum of the markers that are needed for icons being used in a NavigationViewItem are:

 * NormalToPointerOver
 * NormalToPressed